 Terminating a CSO

-While a CSO may be continued until a child reaches the age of 18, when CSOs are terminated prematurely, this can bring a raft of negative implications (CYCJ, 2019).
-A position statement from the Association of Directors of Social Work (now Social Work Scotland) and the Scottish Government (Young People aged between 15 and 17 in the Children’s Hearings System) provides guidance.
-A CSO should not be terminated solely on the grounds of the child’s:
+While a CSO may be continued until a child reaches the age of 18, when CSOs are terminated prematurely and a child has outstanding wellbeing needs, this can bring a raft of negative implications (CYCJ, 2020).
+A position statement from Social Work Scotland and partners (Position Statement by Social Work Scotland: Children aged between 15 and 17 in the Children’s Hearings System) specifies that children should continue to be supported on a CSO between the ages of 16 and 18 years, when this is in their best interests.
+It is not appropriate to base a recommendation of termination of a CSO solely on the following:

-Any decision to terminate a CSO should be based on a full assessment of need and risk and should also consider (Centre for Youth & Criminal Justice, 2019):
+Any decision to terminate a CSO should be based on a full assessment of need and risk and should also consider (Children and Young People’s Centre for Justice, 2020):

 - The duration of the sentence